New topic nomination

 Criteria for new topic selection will be primarily based on associated morbidity and mortality, the impact on women’s overall wellness, and availability of quality evidence.
 Health conditions that may be specific to women, are more common or serious in women, or have different outcomes or treatments in women will be given highest priority.
 Specific attention will be given to avoiding duplication in developing recommendations on areas already addressed by nationally recognized guidelines from the United States Preventive Services Task Force (USPSTF), the American Academy of Pediatrics Bright Futures, and the Centers for Disease Control and Prevention’s Advisory Panel for Immunization Practices (ACIP) recommendations.

-To nominate a new topic, please fill out the PDF linked below.
+To nominate a new topic, please complete the PDF linked below.
 New topic nominations should meet the criteria listed below to be eligible for consideration.

 Criteria for conditions to be prevented include: